marielle-lopez/_nology/react/use-state/README.md

 ## Other Notes

 Implementing a search bar that searches while a user is typing on every keystroke should be avoided if you don't want to do too many API calls when you're working with a database (debounce).
 Also, best practise with a search bar is to put it in a `<form>`.

+State updates are asynchronous.
+This means that you cannot access the new value of state in the same function you're setting the value of the state in.
+You can see the most recent value of the state by calling the state outside of the function you were setting a new value to the state in (and make sure it's after such function), or you can use `useEffect` and watch the state you're interested in.
+This is because `useEffect` executes it's callback function when the state it's watching has changed.